How Creativity Helped Me Lose 25 Pounds in 100 Days, Part 2

 Those twenty-five pounds have nothing to do with who I am or what I can do.
 Am I happier at a lower weight?
 A little, but I’m still very actively trying to maintain it, so it’s not all skinny jeans and bare midriffs over here.
 I’m still running and watching what I eat, though I do indulge a bit more each week.

 There’s nothing wrong with rewarding yourself as a motivation.
 In fact, dangling carrots have been good for me.
 It took buying new workout clothes and shoes to get me running.
-I also made a killer playlist and bought new headphones.
+I also made a killer playlist and bought new headphones with bluetooth capabilities.
 To keep myself going while I’m running, I imagine myself as a character in a film with the music as my soundtrack.
 Sounds crazy, but it keeps my mind in an alternate universe and less aware of any discomfort or fatigue I may be feeling.

 The Hubs likes to reward me with food each time I reach a new weight loss goal.
 So, yes, I have indulged along the way.
 (We have a box of frozen donuts for just such occasions.)
 Now that my appetite is smaller, I don’t need a whole plate or bowl of anything.
 A few bites makes me feel good.
 If I’m hungry, I’ll snack on popcorn or have a smoothie instead of filling up on empty calories like chips…